 So, Arrow centers on Oliver Queen (yes, that’s his real name), 20-something son of billionaire Robert Queen.
 (Their money is from factories or something.
-Whatever.
 They’re super rich thanks to “Queen Consolidated”.)
 They live in the very Gotham-like Starling City.
-(I appreciate the made-up city – it really makes it feel like a superhero universe.)
-They are yacht-wrecked, and only Oliver lives, surviving on an island near China for five years.
+(I appreciate the made-up city – it really makes it feel like a superhero universe.
+Father and son are yacht-wrecked, and only Oliver lives, surviving on an island near China for five years.
 The show begins when he is found, and returns home.

 It’s also worth mentioning Laurel’s friend at work named Joanna (“Jo”); Quentin’s partner, Detective Hilton, and the house maid, Raisa.
 Just for clarity’s sake.

 While on the island, learning how to survive, Oliver apparently became some sort of human weapon.
 He’s not just coming back skinny and tan like Tom Hanks’ character in Cast Away.
 He’s also ripped like a boxer, has reflexes like everything else is in slow motion, is proficient in hand-to-hand combat, is a crack shot with the kind of bow and arrow he certainly didn’t make by hand in the jungle, and has all sorts of other skills that are very impressive, including the ability to steal 40 million dollars from a corrupt businessman right out of his bank account.
 No, it doesn’t make complete sense.
 Judging by the playboy we flash back to, these competences are new.
-We don’t see much of his time on the island, but I believe the implication is that he was there alone (or else he would have been rescued, right?), so I guess he was doing karate with monkeys or something.
+We don’t see much of his time on the island, but I believe the implication (at least right) is that he was there alone (or else he would have been rescued, right?), so I guess he was doing karate with monkeys or something.
 But whatever.
 Just accept it.
 I’m sure we’ll find out more, but it will remain to be seen whether that will make more sense or not.

 Oliver returns with a plan to save the crumbling Starling City, and so he develops an alter ego, Arrow, to carry out this work.
 Arrow just sort of wears a hood, and puts some green around his eyes.
 It’s not a great disguise.
 Right up there with Clark Kent’s glasses.
 But it looks kind of cool.